ljbaker/ljbaker.github.io/README.md

 ### Data Science and Statistical Analysis

 I really enjoy digging through data.
-I have a doctoral certificate in quantitative methods and postdoctoral training in machine learning, which I use to find new ideas using massive collections of data.
+I have a doctoral certificate in quantitative methods and postdoctoral training in machine learning, which I use to find nuanced trends in human behavior using massive collections of data.
 I will occassionally post <a href="https://github.com/ljbaker/ljbaker.github.io/tree/master/CogSci17">data analysis from completed projects</a> and welcome feeback on more efficient or interesting methods.